quicwg/multipath/draft-ietf-quic-multipath.md

 limits for this path are respected.

 Further, in contrast with the specification in
-{{Section 9 of QUIC-TRANSPORT}}, the server MUST NOT assume that receiving non-probing packets on a new path with a new Connection ID indicates an attempt to migrate to that path.
-Instead, servers SHOULD consider new paths over which non-probing packets have been received as available for transmission.
+{{Section 9 of QUIC-TRANSPORT}}, endpoints MUST NOT assume that receiving non-probing packets on a new path with a new Connection ID indicates an attempt to migrate to that path.
+Instead, endpoints SHOULD consider new paths over which non-probing packets have been received as available for transmission.
 Reception of QUIC packets on a new path containing a Connection ID that is already in use on another path